 Another type of European-style butter adds the bacteria after the butter is churned and is called "mildgesäuerte Butter" in German (mildly soured butter).
 Because much of the liquid has already been poured off, the product is smaller and takes less room to incubate, saving the company money.
 This butter must have a pH of less than 6.4, which means it is less acidic (less tart) than the "Sauerrahmbutter" mentioned above.

 Which Butter Is Best?

 Bakers usually prefer butter with higher fat content, especially for puff pastry and laminated pastries.
 They also want unsalted butter so that they can control the salt content in their baked product.
 The salt content in salted butter (both sweet and soured cream butter) can vary from 0.4% to 4%, depending on the manufacturer.
 Salted butter is usually preferred at the table and for finishing dishes.

 Sweet cream butter is better for binding sauces, since it does not curdle as quickly as cultured butter and seems to bind better.
 Whether you prefer the taste of sweet or cultured butter depends on where you grew up and what you like.
 Many Americans find cultured butter to be a bit too tart because they grew up with sweet cream butter.

 North American butter (see image) for consumers usually comes in long, narrow, wax paper-wrapped packages of 4 ounces each (about 100 grams).
 In the western United States, the sticks may be shorter and fatter.
 Butter dishes are made to fit this size of butter.

 In Germany and most of the European Union, butter is packaged in 250 grams (about 9 ounces), foil-wrapped bars, much like the cream cheese in the US.
 Here is a picture of German butter in a German butter dish.

 Where to Buy European Style Butter

-There are several manufacturers in the US which produce European-style butter.
+There are several manufacturers in the US that produce European-style butter.